CORE SCIENTIFIC, INC. (NASDAQ: - GuruFocus.com

 Did you lose money on investments in Core Scientific?
 If so, please visit Core Scientific, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Core Scientific, Inc. (“Core Scientific” or the “Company”) ( CORZ) between January 3, 2022 and October 26, 2022, inclusive (the “Class Period”).
+22, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Core Scientific, Inc. (“Core Scientific” or the “Company”) ( CORZ) between January 3, 2022 and October 26, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Western District of Texas and alleges violations of the Securities Exchange Act of 1934.

 Core Scientific is a blockchain computing data center provider and digital asset mining company.
 The Company mines digital assets for its own account and provides hosting services for other large-scale miners.
 Core Scientific became a public company via business combination with Power & Digital Infrastructure Acquisition Corp. (“XPDI”), which was consummated on January 19, 2022 (the “Business Combination”).